thacherT1D/webdevstuff/HTML/Intro_to_HTML.desc.md

 ```

 Take a look at the documentation for Tables.
 Keep this documentation up, and use it to find out how to use the elements you need in order to complete the exercise below.

 [Table Documentation](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/table)

 ## **Exercise**

-Create a new file, call it `favorites.html`.
+1. Create a new file called `favorites.html`.
-`git add` the file to your repository, and commit it.
+1. `git add` the file to your repository, and commit it.

-* Set up the page with the proper structure, like the last exercise
+1. Set up the page with the proper base HTML structure
-* Create a table and add a table head element (then, commit your changes!)
+1. Create a table and add a table head element
-* Create a row of table headers for `First Name`, `Last Name`, `Favorite Animal`
+1. Create a row of table headers for `First Name`, `Last Name`, `Favorite Animal`
-* Create a table body with one row and three columns
+1. Create a table body with one row and three columns
-* Enter your first name, last name, and favorite animal in the corresponding columns (then, commit your changes!)
+1. Enter your first name, last name, and favorite animal in the corresponding columns
+1. Commit!

 ## Links

-We are going to now create a link from your `index.html` page to your `favorites.html` page.
+Let's create a link from your `index.html` page to your `favorites.html` page.

-For this we use the _anchor_ (`<a>`) link has a hypertext reference (`href`) attribute.
+For this we use the _anchor_ (`<a>`) tag along with a hypertext reference (`href`) attribute.
 The reference tells the link tag where to take you when clicked.

 ```html
 <a href="anotherpage.html">Another Page</a>
 ```

 Above is a link with a _relative_ path.
 You can tell it is relative path because it does not include a full website address.
 (A full website address includes http://www.).
-The server will look in the same directory as the webpage with the link for that file.
-An absolute link will include the full website address.
+The server will look in the same directory as the web page with the link for that file.

+An absolute link will include the full website address:

 ```html
 <a href="http://www.google.com">Google</a>
 ```

 Links have a lot of similar features that you see when navigating the file system in your shell.
-For example: Where will be looking for the following link?
+For example: Where will we be looking for the following link?

 ```html
 <a href="../anotherpage.html">Another Page</a>
 ```

 It will look into the parent directory.

 How about this?

 ```html
 <a href="/folder/subfolder/anotherpage.html">Another Page</a>